Occupational therapists can help people cope with arthritis and other ailments.

 Occupational therapists need at least a master’s degree in occupational therapy; some therapists have a doctoral degree.
 Occupational therapists also must be licensed.

 Admission to graduate programs in occupational therapy generally requires a bachelor’s degree and specific coursework, including biology and physiology.
 Many programs also require applicants to have volunteered or worked in an occupational therapy setting.
+Candidates should contact the program that they are interested in attending about specific requirements.

-Master’s programs usually take 2 to 3 years to complete; doctoral programs take about 3 years.
+Master’s programs usually take 2 to 3 years to complete; doctoral programs take about 3 and a half years.
 Some schools offer a dual-degree program in which the student earns a bachelor’s degree and a master’s degree in 5 years.
 Part-time programs that offer courses on nights and weekends are also available.

 Both master’s and doctoral programs require at least 24 weeks of supervised fieldwork, in which prospective occupational therapists gain clinical work experience.
+In addition, doctoral programs require a 16-week capstone experience.

 Licenses, Certifications, and Registrations